mattjay/mattjay.github.io/_posts/2023-09-15-engineer-vs-shepherd.md

 This concept got me thinking about leadership in technology organizations, particularly infosec.
 Because at our jobs leaders aren’t parents and staff aren’t children (not usually anyway!), I had to get a little creative, but the basic principles are the same.

 We don’t get to create an individual contributor, but we do get to create our teams, for the most part.
-Sometime we inherit them, but often times we do get to build them.
+Sometimes we inherit them, but often times we do get to build them.
 And so while Berkley sees shepherding as inherently good and engineering as inherently ineffective, I think there is value in both kinds of leadership.

 Though, it’s crucial to recognize when to shift between the roles of shepherd and engineer.